SoyGema/Startcraft_pysc2_minigames/README.md

 * Starcraft 2 installed in your computer
 * Install pysc2 library following the instructions in [the official repository](https://github.com/deepmind/pysc2)
-* Clone/Download this repository and put ForceField map on map folder
+* Clone/Download this repository and put mini-games maps on Map folder ( if not there, create it )
 * Add ForceField.SC2Map file to Maps file in Starcraft 2, usually in Applications>Starcraft2>Maps>minigames
 * Execute the agent from your console typing :
       $ python -m pysc2.bin.agent --map ForceField